Fault claims and no-claims bonuses

 - reported a minor accident without making a claim, but their premiums have increased

-We sometimes see misunderstandings when a customer has changed policies, or is insured on more than one vehicle at the same time.
+We sometimes see misunderstandings when a customer changed policies, or is insured on more than one vehicle at the same time.
 Some examples of these are where a customer:

 - thought their no-claims bonus could be used on more than one policy at one time